-Sparx Systems provide different editions of Enterprise Architect tailored for systems engineering and business engineering, or both together.
+Sparx Systems provide extended editions of Enterprise Architect to give greater support for systems engineering and business engineering.

-These editions incorporate several of the above MDG Technologies and other Add-Ins.
+These editions incorporate several of the listed MDG Technologies and other Add-Ins.

 For the latest list of available Add-Ins and an introduction to each product, including details of pricing, purchasing and download options, see the Sparx Systems website.